uhm-coe/authorizer/readme.txt

 == Changelog ==

+= 2.7.2 =
+* Fix Approved User list sort when set to Date approved / Descending (was still showing as ascending).
+* Support multiple LDAP search bases.
+Props @jmutsaerts for the feature request.

 = 2.7.1 =
 * Compatibility fix for PHP < 5.5.
 Props @klausdk for the report!
 * Additional fix for role not getting set when adding an existing user to a site in multisite.
 Props @julienlusson for the fix!